jaredwray/cacheable/packages/cacheable/README.md

 ## Cacheable Statistics (Instance Only)

-If you want to enable statistics for your instance you can set the `enableStats` property to `true` in the options.
+If you want to enable statistics for your instance you can set the `.stats.enabled` property to `true` in the options.
 This will enable statistics for your instance and you can get the statistics by calling the `stats` property.
 Here are the following property statistics:

 * `hits`: The number of hits in the cache.
 * `misses`: The number of misses in the cache.